ZapDos7/design-patterns-examples/README.md

 ### Exercise 2
 In the `PrintSpooler` class we have a private constructor, thus not allowing any other class to initialize it.
 We also have the private method `init()` which would handle a more complex initialization process, and the method `getInstance()` which fetched the unique instance of `PrintSpooler` of our app.

+### Exercise 2b
+Use the Singleton pattern in a multithreaded app

 ## Pattern 3: The Prototype Pattern

 ## Pattern 4: The Factory Method Pattern